PushpenderIndia/GoogleMLB/README.md

 - Serverless components like Cloud Functions and Vertex AI endpoints are billed based on usage, minimizing costs during periods of low traffic.

 ### **3. Integration**
-- The seamless integration of Google Cloud services (Vertex AI, Cloud Functions, and optionally Cloud Run) simplifies the deployment and management of the entire pipeline.
+- The seamless integration of Google Cloud services (Vertex AI, Cloud Functions) simplifies the deployment and management of the entire pipeline.

 ### **4. Performance**
 - The hybrid CNN-LSTM architecture leverages the strengths of both spatial and temporal modeling, ensuring accurate predictions.